Salicylic Acid (BHA): Literally Everything You Need to Know

 - Spot treatments or other actives (e.g. Benzoyl Peroxide, Azelaic Acid).

 - Occlusives (e.g. Vaseline, Aquaphor)

-Because a well-formulated BHA product may be hard to find when you’re just getting started on your skincare journey, here’s a list of products that work and have the proper pH needed.
+Because a well-formulated BHA product may be hard to find when you’re just getting started on your skincare journey, here’s a list of products that have the proper pH needed to work.